StephanSue/Getting-and-Cleaning-Data/CodeBook.md

 ## Instruction

-The submitted skript in the file run_analysis.R performes the following steps:
+The submitted skript in the file Getting_and_Cleaning_Data_Assignement.R performes the following steps:

 1. Load the required package and download the data from the website
 2. Load activity lables and features from the provided files in the sub folders and defines the relevant measures